Saturday, 21 December 2024

 Those days of course were before motorways and in-car entertainment.
 So my father would help the journey pass with the pub sign game, in which you take turns to spot the number of legs on the pub sign - thus the Red Lion in Sturminster Marshall would give you four, while the George at Norton St Philip with St George on his horse would give you six.
 However trumping them all was the Thousand Millipedes, which Dad assured us was down a side-road in Iwerne Minster.

 Iwerne Minster has hit the headlines recently as it was one of the locations where the serial child abuser John Smyth, QC and Church of England lay reader, used to operate in the 1970s and 80s - decades after our car journeys.
 Summer camps for public school boys were held in a prep school there.
 His other locations were near Winchester (where he established links with the famous public school), Zimbabwe and probably South Africa - until his death in 2018.
 His sadistic and perverted actions were first publically hinted at in an article in The Sunday Mail in 2012.
 But they were already known about to a limited number of Anglican churchmen as long ago as 1982.
 In 2017 the story broke on the Channel 4 News when Smyth himself was challenged by Kathy Newman about his activities.
-In 2021 Andrew Graystone published a full account of his extensive researches in the book, Bleeding for Jesus.
+In 2021 Andrew Graystone published an account in his journalistic book, Bleeding for Jesus.

 In 2019 the Church of England's Archbishops' Council commissioned an independent review of the abuse and the involvement of what are termed "church officers".
 Five years later Keith Makin and Sarah Lawrence have produced their report.
 It is 263 pages long.
 It is exhaustive and not an easy read in either its content or its style.
 (It could have done with a bit more proof-reading.)
 Much to the media's glee, Archbishop Justin Welby, after a campaign of pressure, announced that he had tendered his resignation to the King.
-The hanging offence seems to have been that he had been "insufficiently curious" when informed of Mr Smyth's grotesquely sadistic activity in the late 70s and early 80s.
+The hanging offence seems to have been that he had been "insufficiently curious" when "informed" of Mr Smyth's grotesquely sadistic activity in the late 70s and early 80s.
+As Andrew Brown the Guardian writer has shown - see my next post - this is not borne out by the facts.

 Holman Hunt, The Scapegoat (Liverpool Art Gallery)